Hulkbuster_05

-Accompany Bohe in this Marvel Snap Move Legion Deck Guide where you will be able to learn the archetype in depth and discover the reasons behind its quick surge as the best deck in the game with an impressive 66.77% Win Rate and .99 Average Cubes in more than 1,200 games!
+Accompany Bohe in this Marvel Snap Elsa Move Deck Guide where you will be able to learn the archetype in depth and discover the reasons behind its everlasting success as one of the best decks in the game with an impressive 71.93% Win Rate and 1.60 Average Cubes in almost 60 games run!

 It seems hard to believe that I’m saying this, but the Move archetype is finally in a position to compete in Marvel Snap.
 And I’m not just talking about being able to have even matches against the strongest archetypes.
 If the trends continue, we could be facing a deck that is going to be placed at the top of the Meta Tier List for some time to come.